-We’ve talked about the signs that you should get rid of your mattress.
-However, there are also some steps you can take to ensure your mattress lasts as long as possible in the first place.
+We’ve talked about the signs that you should get rid of your mattress, but there are also some steps you can take to ensure your mattress lasts as long as possible in the first place.
 You should keep these tips in mind if you want to get the most life out of your mattress investment.

 - Use a mattress protector.
 Placing a mattress protector over your mattress can be a quick way to guard against dust, mold, and mildew.
-In addition, many mattress companies will void your warranty if you do not use a protector.
+Many mattress companies will void your mattress warranty if you do not use a protector.
 Either way, using a mattress protector is an easy way to add life to your mattress.

 - Support your mattress properly.
 If your mattress does not have the proper foundation beneath it, it could start to sag.
 If you have a heavier mattress, it could require an extra supportive foundation.
 Also, some mattresses are meant to go with a box spring.
-Consult the website for your specific mattress brand to find the right foundation or bed.
+You can consult the website for your specific mattress brand to find the right foundation or bed.
 You can also read our guide to figure out if you need a box spring.

-- Don’t hop on the bed.
-While it can be fun to let the kids jump on the bed, this can damage your mattress and cut into its lifespan.
-Foam can start to break down more quickly and coils can also weaken.
-In the end, this is a mattress and not a trampoline.
+- Don’t hop on your bed.
+While it can be fun to let the kids jump on the bed, this can damage a mattress and cut into its lifespan.
+Foam can start to break down more quickly and coils can also weaken with excessive force.
+In the end, remember this is a mattress and not a trampoline.

-- Keep animals out.
-It’s nice to spend the morning in bed with your favorite pup.
-However, Fido can bring some not-so-cuddly friends along with him.
-Bugs, dirt, pollen; They can all hitch a ride on your pet and eventually reduce the lifespan of your mattress.
-It’s not easy, but you might have to choose between sleeping with your pet and a longer-lasting mattress.
+- Keep animals out of bed.
+It’s nice to spend the morning in bed with that favorite pup, but Fido can bring some not-so-cuddly friends along with him.
+Bugs, dirt, pollen – they can all hitch a ride on your pet and eventually reduce the lifespan of the mattress.
+It’s not easy, but you might have to choose between sleeping with your pet and a having a longer-lasting mattress.

-- Don’t eat in bed.
+- Don’t eat in your bed.
 If you like to snack in bed, it might be time to change your ways.
 Food can stain your mattress, and the crumbs can invite bugs to move into your mattress.
-Bed bugs are the worst.
-They can ruin your mattress and can also be a logistical nightmare.
-Keeping your living space clean and free of food items can go a long way in keeping these nasty critters out of your bed.
+Bed bugs are the worst; they can ruin a mattress and can also be a logistical nightmare.
+Keeping your living space clean and free of food items can go a long way in keeping these nasty critters out of the bed.

 - Clean and vacuum your mattress.
-If you do make a mess, clean it immediately.
-Spot-clean any stains using a white cloth and a simple mix of baking soda, hydrogen peroxide, and dish soap.
-Also aim to vacuum your mattress a few times a year.
-This can help prevent a buildup of dirt.
+If you make a mess, you should clean it immediately.
+Spot-clean any mattress stains using a white cloth and a simple mix of baking soda, hydrogen peroxide, and dish soap.
+Also aim to vacuum your mattress a few times a year; this can help prevent a buildup of dirt.

-- Rotate and flip your mattress.
+- Rotate and flip your mattress regularly.
 This doesn’t necessarily apply to mattresses with a zoned construction or layered hybrid construction.
-However, some standard spring mattresses should be flipped or rotated a few times a year.
-This can prevent your body from creating a deep impression in one spot.
+However, some standard spring mattresses should be flipped or rotated a few times a year; this can prevent your body from creating a deep impression in one spot.

-- Wrap the mattress in plastic to move.
-If it’s time to move across town or across the country, make sure to wrap your mattress in plastic.
+- Wrap your mattress in plastic when you move it.
+If you need to move your mattress, make sure to wrap your mattress in plastic.
 If unprotected, your mattress can pick up dirt, pollen, and those nasty bed bugs on these jaunts.
-But a thin sheet of plastic should protect your mattress from picking up any unwanted guests.
+But, a thin sheet of plastic should protect your mattress from picking up any unwanted guests.

 What Should You Look For In A New Mattress?

-So let’s say it’s time.
-You did everything right, but it is clear that your mattress needs to go.
-If this is the case, what should you consider when purchasing a new mattress?
-How can you make sure you get a mattress to last you for a good, long time?
+Once it’s clear that you need to replace your mattress, you’re probably wondering what to consider when purchasing a new mattress.
+How can you make sure you get a high-quality mattress that will last a long time?

-First, if you are looking for a mattress that contains foam, find something with a higher-density foam.
-A 4- to 5-lb density is what you should be looking for.
-Three- to 3.5-lb foams may break down more quickly.
-Higher-density foams are more durable and should make for a longer-lasting mattress.
+First, if you are looking for a mattress that contains foam, you should find a mattress with a higher-density foam.
+Ideally, a 4- to 5-lb density is what you should be looking for.
+Three- to 3.5-lb foams may break down more quickly, but higher-density foams are more durable and should make for a longer-lasting mattress.

-Second, consider a mattress with coils.
-These are durable and can add some more life to the mattress.
-They can help fight sagging and ensure that you are making a wise investment.
+Second, consider a mattress with coils – these mattresses are durable and can make for longer lasting mattresses.
+Mattress coils can help fight sagging and ensure that shoppers are making a wise investment.

 Besides finding durable materials, you also want to make sure the mattress is a good fit for your sleeping preferences.
 Here are some general guidelines:

-- Back sleepers are going to want a mattress with a balance of comfort and support.
+- Back sleepers will want a mattress with a balance of comfort and support.
 You want support in this position, but you also want your hips to sink in somewhat.

-Also, think about your sleeping temperature.
-Do you sleep hot or cold?
+You should also think about your sleeping temperature.
 If you sleep hot, a hybrid mattress could be a good choice, as the coils allow for airflow.
-If you want an all-foam mattress, make sure the mattress has some features to keep you sleeping cool.
+If you want an all-foam mattress, you should make sure your mattress has some cooling features to keep you from overheating while you sleep.

-Finally, take your size into account.
-If you are a lighter person, you might not need the support that a heavier person does.
-If you are a heavier person, you could need a thicker comfort layer so you don’t bottom out.
+Finally, you should take your size into account.
+If you are lighter, you might not need the support that a heavier person does.
+If you are heavier, you could need a thicker comfort layer so you don’t bottom out.

-It should be easy to tell if your mattress is ready to be replaced.
-Keep an eye out for sagging, noise, discomfort, and so on, and if you aren’t sure, try sleeping on a different mattress for a few nights to compare how you feel.
+It should be easy to tell if a mattress is ready to be replaced.
+Keep an eye out for sagging, noise, discomfort, and so on, and if you aren’t sure, you should try sleeping on a different mattress for a few nights to compare how you feel.

-Prior to replacing a mattress and after you’ve purchased a new one, make sure to take steps to get as many years out of your mattress as possible.
+Prior to replacing a mattress and after purchasing a new one, make sure to take steps to get as many years out of the mattress as possible.

 Featured image: MAD_production/Shutterstock